Audit Committee

 14.6 receive appropriate and timely training, both in the form of an induction programme for new members and on an on-going basis for all members; and

-For the purposes of these Terms of Reference, “the Society” shall mean Nationwide Building Society and “Nationwide” shall mean Nationwide Building Society and its subsidiaries, and the “Society Plan” shall mean Nationwide’s Strategy.
+For the purposes of these Terms of Reference, terms shall have the meanings given to them in the Governance Framework document and the “Society Plan” shall mean Nationwide’s Strategy.

 Nationwide Internal Audit Charter